Article · Mar 13, 2026

 It passes.
 Both sides of the equality use the UTC date.
 Both are wrong by the same amount.
 The test catches nothing.

-The only way to catch this in CI is to either (a) run the test under a non-UTC TZ env var, or (b) explicitly mock the user’s timezone via a library like mockdate plus Intl.DateTimeFormat overrides.
-Most teams do neither, so the bug ships.
+To catch this in CI, you either (a) run the test under a non-UTC TZ env var (TZ=America/New_York npm test), or (b) mock the user’s timezone via mockdate plus Intl.DateTimeFormat overrides.
+Most teams do neither.

 What toISOString() actually does